RDX: Terrorism

 A Semtex bomb was used in the Pan Am Flight 103 (known also as the Lockerbie) bombing in 1988.
 A belt laden with 700 g of RDX explosives tucked under the dress of the assassin was used in the assassination of former Indian prime minister Rajiv Gandhi in 1991.
 The 1993 Bombay bombings used RDX placed into several vehicles as bombs.
 RDX was the main component used for the 2006 Mumbai train bombings and the Jaipur bombings in 2008.
 It also is believed to be the explosive used in the 2010 Moscow Metro bombings.

 Traces of RDX were found on pieces of wreckage from 1999 Russian apartment bombings and 2004 Russian aircraft bombings.
-Further reports on the bombs used in the 1999 apartment bombings indicated that while RDX was not a part of the main charge, each bomb contained plastic explosive used as a booster charge.
+FSB reports on the bombs used in the 1999 apartment bombings indicated that while RDX was not a part of the main charge, each bomb contained plastic explosive used as a booster charge.

-Ahmed Ressam, the al-Qaeda Millennium Bomber, used a small quantity of RDX as one of the components in the bomb that he prepared to detonate in Los Angeles International Airport on New Year's Eve 1999-2000; the bomb could have produced a blast forty times greater than that of a devastating car bomb.
+Ahmed Ressam, the al-Qaeda Millennium Bomber, used a small quantity of RDX as one of the components in the bomb that he prepared to detonate in Los Angeles International Airport on New Year's Eve 1999–2000; the bomb could have produced a blast forty times greater than that of a devastating car bomb.

 In July 2012, the Kenyan government arrested two Iranian nationals and charged them with illegal possession of 15 kg of RDX.
 According to the Kenyan Police, the Iranians planned to use the RDX for "attacks on Israeli, US, UK and Saudi Arabian targets".

 RDX was used in the assassination of Lebanese Prime Minister Rafic Hariri on February 14, 2005.

 In the 2019 Pulwama attack in India, 250 kg of high-grade RDX was used by Jaish-e-Mohammed.
 The attack resulted in the deaths of 44 Central Reserve Police Force (CRPF) personnel as well as the attacker.

+Two letter bombs sent to journalists in Ecuador were disguised as USB flash drives which contained RDX that would detonate when plugged in.